 Bob’s wife and son, and later his daughter-in-law and granddaughter, were his top priorities.
 His family will be eternally grateful for his generosity, wisdom and unconditional love.
 Bob’s friends will remember him for his intense loyalty and keen sense of humor.

 Bob is survived by his son and daughter-in-law, Brian Presser and Christine Tobin-Presser, and his granddaughter, Mia.

-To plant a tree in memory of Robert W Presser, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert W Presser, please visit our floral store.